juliafei/Instastructure/README.md

 The following **required** functionality is completed:

-- [ ] User can make a fix request
+- [x] User can make a fix request
-- [ ] User can take pictures within the app or upload a photo
+- [x] User can take pictures within the app or upload a photo
 - [ ] User can view a map with reported issues, and add report location of their issue
 - [ ] User gets notification when issue is fixed
 - [ ] App sends notification or email to responsible organization
 - [ ] Organization can post status of fix (in progress, completed, planned...)
-- [ ] Two different types of user (Citizen, Organization)
+- [ ] Two different types of user (normalUser, organizationUser)

 The following **optional** features are implemented: